EEA-sensors/sqrt-parallel-smoothers/README.md

 [2]:

 ## How to cite
 If you use our code/build on our work, please cite us!
-The correct bibtex entries are included in the repository.
+The correct bibtex entry is given by the cite this repository widget.